ThePerfectStrangers/TechnicalDocumentation/README.md

 <a id="raw-url" href="https://raw.githubusercontent.com/ThePerfectStrangers/TechnicalDocumentation/main/Input%20List\Full%20Band\Split%20Map.pdf">![Static Badge](https://img.shields.io/badge/PDF-Split%20Map-EC1C24?logo=adobeacrobatreader)
 </a>

+### Mixer Configuration

+The band uses a Behringer WING RACK mixer for mixing all IEMs and front-of-house when necessary.
+If you will be working with the band and using their mixer, you can download the latest configuration from the [Mixer folder](Mixer).

+You can view the mixer configuration by using the WING EDIT software provided by Behringer.
+You can [download it from their websote](https://www.behringer.com/wing/wing-rack#documentations).

 ## Acoustic

 The band can perform in smaller venues with an acoustic set up.
 This setup replaces the full drum set with a smaller percussion setup, removes the need for IEMs and the IEM box, and shrinks the overall stage footprint.